Search Titan CMS

 • Third-party image optimization services add significant cost to your project.

-Defer unused CSS
+Defer Unused CSS

 Google recommends that you wait to load any assets, including the site’s visual styles, for any content that is not immediately visible on-screen “above the fold”.
 This is very difficult to manage when content shown “above the fold” can change with screen size.
 Also, if your site has dynamic and frequently-changing content, deferring unused CSS requires coding by a developer with each content change – a fact at odds with the purpose of your CMS.
 That said, if you have CSS that you know is always safe to deferred, it’s possible to preload these files and add them via JavaScript after the initial page render.
 Built-in features of Titan 6.9.5 handle this type of preloading and deferring.